 Chief Resident of Diversity, Equity, and Inclusion

-Every other block, the residents who identify as people of color are given protected time for one night to get together, eat, share stories, and just have fun.
-Sometimes we invite faculty too!
-This year we will also be providing the same opportunity for those residents who are members of the LGBTQ+ community.
+Every other month, the residents who identify as people of color are given protected time to get together, eat, share stories, and just have fun.
+Often times we invite faculty too!
+We also strive to support our residents who are members of the LGBTQ+ community and host bi-monthly dinners for them as well.
 We have found that providing this space is important not only for wellness but also for the betterment of our residency as a whole.

 DARE = Discussing Anti-Racism and Equity